-Science of Hunting Pressure
+Science and Effects of Deer Hunting Pressure

 As long as we’ve hunted whitetail deer, questions have come up about the effects of hunting pressure on our quarry.